Getting over an exam when you feel it's gone badly

-In a world of social media, unofficial mark schemes and seemingly endless opportunities to talk about your exams it can be difficult to stop thinking about what happened.
+In a world where we are inundated with thoughts shared on social media, unofficial mark schemes on TSR and seemingly endless opportunities to talk about your exams, it can be difficult to switch off and stop thinking about what happened.

 Here’s how to stop obsessing and not allow one bad exam to ruin the whole bunch.